hknapp518/Microsoft-Purview-Governance-Lab/Information-Protection/Custom-Sensitive-Information-Types/BES-BCSI-Identifier.md

 - **Character proximity:** 300 characters
 - **Match type:** Word match

 The identifier and supporting terminology must occur within 300 characters of each other.
-This adds contextual evidence to the structured identifier and helps reduce false-positive detections.
+This adds contextual evidence to the structured identifier and helps reduce false positive detections.

 ---